MaximeB5/Blackjack/README.md

 # TODO :
   - CODE :

-			-	Implement the GameBoard class. --> ONGOING, let's continue at Step 4
+			-	Implement all the methods of the GameBoard class.
-			-	Add Play method from IPlay (with a returned value and arguments if needed) in GameBoard (ONGOING), HumanPlayer (TODO) and CasinoDealer (DONE)
+			-	Add Play method from IPlay (with a returned value and arguments if needed) in GameBoard (DONE), HumanPlayer (TODO) and CasinoDealer (DONE)
 			-	OPEN POINTS : None.

   - DOC :